mjedmonds/mjedmonds.github.io/CS80/notes_md/ch15_xml.md

 ## XML Concepts

 - Why care?
-  - XML makes data formats portable and application indpendent
+  - XML makes data formats portable and application independent
     - Which makes them a very good idea for the internet!
-      - Application indpendent means I don\'t need the application using the data to understand the data (contrast a format like Word document to a .txt)
+    - Application independent means I don\'t need the application using the data to understand the data (contrast a format like Word document to a .txt)

 ## XML Concepts